signorrayan/RedTeam_toolkit/README.md

 - FullScan (scan ports and vulnerabilities/CVEs on the target - PDF output)
 - Livehosts (scan all live hosts in the network scale - PDF output)
 - DirScan (scan all directories on a target - PDF output)
-- CVE Description (search a CVE-ID and show the information about that) - UNDER MAINTENANCE
+- CVE Description (search a CVE-ID and get information, vendors will be added soon) - UNDER MAINTENANCE
 - SSH Dictionary Attack
 - RDP BruteForce
 - Linux Section to exploit major Linux CVEs (UNDER MAINTENANCE)